JHoster/mArIo/README.md

 ## 4 CCD

-In the [Player](https://github.com/JHoster/mArIo/blob/main/Assets/Player.cs)-script the following rules were apllied:
+In the [Player](https://github.com/JHoster/mArIo/blob/main/Assets/Player.cs)-script the following rules were applied:
 KISS: Code is simple and understandable.
 Principle of least astonishment: Press P to pause the game, A & D to move and space to jump are common game conventions.
 Functions are relatively small and side effect free, have descriptive names and explanatory variables.